globalizejs/globalize/README.md

                 http://blogs.msdn.com/michkap/archive/2004/12/25/332259.aspx
             convert:
                 Allows for the support of non-gregorian based calendars.
-This convert object is used to convert a date to and from a gregorian calendar date to handle parsing and formatting.
+This "convert" object defines two functions to convert a date to and from a gregorian calendar date:
-                The two functions:
                     fromGregorian(date)
                         Given the date as a parameter, return an array with parts [year, month, day] corresponding to the